Frequently Asked Questions

 Solar panels convert sunlight into electricity through photovoltaic (PV) cells.
 This electricity is then converted by an inverter to power your home, reducing reliance on the grid and lowering your bills.

 Generating your own electricity to power your home reduces your energy bills and increases your sustainability for future generations.
-It also protects against energy price fluctuations.
+It protects against energy price fluctuations and lowers your carbon emissions.

 Most properties are suitable.
 We offer a free site assessment to check roof orientation, shading, and structural suitability.
 If your roof isn’t heavily shaded or facing directly north, solar is likely viable.